demianrasko/Dynamics-365-Workflow-Tools/docs/Qualify Lead.md

 * Create Contact: true/false to set if we want to create a new contact
 * Create Opportunity: true/false to set if we want to create a new Opportunity
 * Existing Account: to set an existing account to be set on new created Opportunity
+* Existing Contact: to set an existing contact to be set on new created Opportunity
 * LeadStatus: "3" for example for Qualify Status